I know not why I yearn for thee again,

 Thy salt is lodged forever in my blood.

-We are busy working to bring W. H. Davies's "Dreams of the Sea" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Dreams of the Sea" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Dreams of the Sea" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.